-- We want to see all schools benefit from a forum for parents such as a PTA.
-We want parents to be properly represented on any local advisory, governing groups and multi-academy trust (MAT) governing boards too.
-PTA UK already supports a network of parent bodies across half of all schools in England and 79% of parents tell us they want to do more to support their child’s school with 85% wanting a say in how their child is educated.
+- We call for all schools to benefit from a parent group such as a PTA or Parent Council with clear pathways to the senior leadership team, governors and trustees.
+PTA UK already supports a network of parent bodies across half of all schools in England and 85% of parents tell us they want to do more to support their child’s school and have a say in how their child is educated.

 Notes for editors: